This topic describes PulseUno agents and how they communicate with the PulseUno server and with each other.

 Agents are an important part of PulseUno scalability.
 A PulseUno server can have multiple agents connected to it.
 By adding more agents, the throughput and capacity of the system increases and scales to fit your needs.

 By default, an agent can run one chain at a time.
-Depending on the number of chains, PulseUno may require a large number of agents to prevent the queue of chains growing too large.
+Depending on the number of chains, PulseUno may have many agents to prevent the queue of chains growing too large.

 Agents are unobtrusive and secure.
 After an installed agent is started, the agent opens a socket connection to the PulseUno server.
 Communication between server and agents uses a JMS-based (Java Message Service) protocol and can be secured using SSL, with optional mutual key-based authentication for each end-point.
 The communication protocol is stateless and will recover after many types of network outages.